John D. Kerfoot

-John David Kerfoot (July 1, 1835 – March 31, 1903), attorney and businessman, was mayor of Dallas (1876–1877).
+John David Kerfoot (July 1, 1835 – March 31, 1903) was an American politician, attorney, and businessman who served as the 15th mayor of Dallas from 1876 to 1877.

 Biography

-John D. Kerfoot was born July 1, 1835 in Clarke County, Virginia to Franklin James Kerfoot and Harriet E. Webb.
+John D. Kerfoot was born July 1, 1835, in Clarke County, Virginia, to Franklin James Kerfoot and Harriet E. Webb.
 He married Harriet E. Carr on April 30, 1867, in Fauquier County, Virginia.
 The couple had eight children who were called May, Katherine, Randolf, Virginia, Ruth and Helen (twins), and Emily.

 Kerfoot attended both Columbian College and the University of Virginia in the mid-1850s.
 At Columbian (now George Washington University), Kerfoot was a member of the Enosinian Society, a debate and literary society founded in 1822, where he held the offices of both recording secretary and vice president.
 By 1860, the US census lists him as a lawyer in Dallas, Texas, and as having a law practice with T. M. Waller.
-When the Civil War began, he returned to Virginia and enlisted in the Confederate Army on August 24, 1861, at Camp Fairfax.
+When the American Civil War began, he returned to Virginia and enlisted in the Confederate States Army on August 24, 1861, at Camp Fairfax.
 He served as a private in Company D of the 6th Regiment of the Virginia Cavalry.
 At the end of the war, he was paroled at Winchester, Virginia, on April 21, 1865.